 A student who wishes to dispute a grade should first discuss the grade s/he wishes to challenge and the reasons why s/he is challenging the grade with their professor.
 If the student feels that the issue is not resolved at this level, the second step in the appeals process is to go to the Department Chair and ask him/her to review your appeal.
 A final appeal may be brought to the Dean of the College after a review by the department chair.
 The decision of the Dean is the final action taken.

 Internships for credit are automatically evaluated on a pass/fail basis.
 If a student wishes the internship to receive a letter grade s/he must petition the Dean of the College within the first two weeks of the semester.
 You should write a brief petition letter to the Dean explaining why you feel your internship should be graded (including: where you are doing your internship, what you are doing during the semester, and why a letter grade is important to you and your future).
 Submit your letter by email to the Dean of the College Office, together with a supporting letter written by your Faculty Advisor, who should include what assignments he/she will use as a basis for determining your grade.

 One of Clark's special features is the option of designing your own major.
 A student-designed major is not appropriate for every student.
 The guidelines for the student-designed major are stringent and require that you conceptualize and plan your major thoroughly and carefully.
-All final proposals must be approved by Dean Kevin McKenna, Senior Associate Dean of the College.
+All final proposals must be approved by Jennifer Plante, Acting Director of Academic Advising and LEEP Center Adviser.

 - You must have a cumulative GPA of at least 3.0 to apply for a student-designed major.